samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 Most conflicts in a D&D campaign take weeks or months of in-world time to resolve.
 A typical campaign concludes within a year of in-world time unless you allow the characters to enjoy lengthy periods of quiet time between adventures.

 If you don’t want to track the passage of days, weeks, and months, you might instead track the passage of time using seasons and seasonal festivals.
-The answer to the question “When does this adventure take place?” can be as simple as “in the winter” or “during the fall harvest festival.”
+The answer to the question "When does this adventure take place?" can be as simple as "in the winter" or "during the fall harvest festival."

 #### Timed Events